-\section{Inconsistency of the Naive String Vertices}
+\section{Inconsistency of the naive string vertices}

-In this section, we check the consistency of the the string vertices $\mathcal{V}^0_{g,n}$.
-In subsection (\ref{celldecomp}), we discussed that the string vertices satisfying the geometrical equation (\ref{bvmastercond}) provide a cell decomposition of the compactified moduli space $\overline{\mathcal{M}}_{g,n}$ of genus $g$ Riemann surface with $n$ punctures.
-By a cell decomposition, we mean the following.
-Let us parametrize the family of the hyperbolic Riemann surfaces by the Fenchel-Nielsen coordinates (see subsection (\ref{FNCutpaste})).
-We can claim that the naive string vertex $\mathcal{V}^0_{g,n}$ together with the Feynman diagrams provide us a cell decomposition of the moduli space if the geodesic lengths and the local coordinates around the punctures on the surfaces at the boundary of the naive string vertex region inside the moduli space match exactly with the geodesic lengths and the local coordinates around the punctures on the surface obtained by the special plumbing fixture construction
+The string vertices $\mathcal{V}^0_{g,n}$ can provide a consistent only if they satisfy the identity (\ref{bvmastercond}).
+As we discussed in the subsection (\ref{celldecomp}) the string vertices satisfying the geometrical equation (\ref{bvmastercond}) only if $\mathcal{V}^0_{g,n}$ can give rise to a cell decomposition of the compactified moduli space $\overline{\mathcal{M}}_{g,n}$.
+Assume that the family of genus $g$ hyperbolic Riemann surfaces with $n$ punctures is parameterized by the Fenchel-Nielsen coordinates.
+We can claim that the naive string vertex $\mathcal{V}^0_{g,n}$ together with the Feynman diagrams provide a cell decomposition of $\overline{\mathcal{M}}_{g,n}$ if the geodesic lengths and the local coordinates around the punctures on the surfaces at the boundary of $\mathcal{W}^0_{g,n}$, the naive string vertex region inside the moduli space, match exactly with the geodesic lengths and the local coordinates around the punctures on the surface obtained by the special plumbing fixture construction

-where $\widetilde z$ and $\widetilde w$ denote the local coordinates around the punctures that are being glued.
-Therefore, we should check that the union of $\mathcal{V}^0_{g,n}$ and the regions of the moduli space obtained by the plumbing fixture of different disc neighbourhoods of punctures on the same or different Riemann surfaces belong to $\mathcal{V}^0_{g_i,n_i},$ with appropriate value for $g_i$ and $n_i$, cover the entire comapctified moduli space $\overline{\mathcal{M}}_{g,n}$ exactly once.
+Here $\widetilde z$ and $\widetilde w$ denote the local coordinates around the punctures that are being glued.
+Therefore, we must check that the union of $\mathcal{V}^0_{g,n}$ and the regions of the moduli space obtained by the plumbing fixture of different disc neighbourhoods of punctures on the same or different Riemann surfaces belong to $\mathcal{V}^0_{g_i,n_i},$ with appropriate value for $g_i$ and $n_i$, cover the entire comapctified moduli space $\overline{\mathcal{M}}_{g,n}$ exactly once.

 Let us denote the space of all inequivalent Riemann surfaces with genus $g$ and $n$ punctures obtained by gluing $I$ pairs of punctures on one or more Riemann surfaces belong to the string vertices $\mathcal{V}^0_{g_i,n_i},$ having appropriate value for $g_i$ and $n_i$, via the plumbing fixture by $V^0_{g,n,I}$.
 In order to check the consistency of the description of string vertices, we have to check whether the space $\mathcal{V}^0_{g,n}\bigcup V^0_{g,n,1}\bigcup\cdots\bigcup V^0_{g,n,3g-3+n} $ provides a single cover of the compactified moduli space $\overline{\mathcal{M}}_{g,n}$: